 This section of the walk is the Wessex Ridgeway.
 It is 136 miles long starting from outside of Dorset in Marlborough travelling to Lyme Regis.
 The ridgeway is one of four paths cutting across England to make up The Greater Ridgeway, including The Ridgeway National Trail, The Icknield Way and the Pedder’s Way.
 This covers a total of 362 miles, ending in Hunstanton in Norfolk.

-Head straight down the hill towards Beaminster, over a stile and over a foot bridge, it is here where you can divert off onto a shorter route.
-To do this, take the left hand footpath through the woods to the road, cross straight over to Knowle Farm, turn left to join a footpath and then turn right to meet back up with the track we started from.
+Head straight down the hill towards Beaminster, over a stile and a foot bridge, it is here where you can divert off onto a shorter route.
+To do this, take the right hand footpath through the woods to the road, cross straight over to Knowle Farm, turn left to join a footpath and then turn right to meet back up with the track we started from.

 Or, instead, continue straight down the hill towards Beaminster.
 Make your way around Barrowfield Farm and after the last barn, go through the gate opposite you.
 Cut diagonally across the field to reach the town.
 When you reach a small road, turn right then straight across the next road, turn left, over the river and turn right again.
 Despite being in the town, you seem to be in a little oasis alongside the river bank.
 At the next section you feel more hidden as the lane becomes a tree tunnel, the route leading you in the direction of the church and the oldest part of the town.

-Once again many buildings are made from the golden limestone, like Stoke Abbott and Netherbury.
+Once again many buildings are made from the golden ham limestone, like Stoke Abbott and Netherbury.
 St Mary’s Church (yes, again!) itself is very dramatic.
 It is of 16th Century origin decorated with 42 pinnacles.
 At the time it was seen to be the architectural glory of the south of England.
 However it was not all romantic, men’s limbs used to hang from the pinnacles during the reign of James II, which would have been a truly gruesome sight, especially judging by the amount of pinnacles.
 On a lighter note, William Barns, the well-known Victorian poet, was said to have loved the town, so much so he was inspired to write a poem:

 ‘Sweet Be’mi’ster, that bist abound